..to the story of a mother surviving the suicide of her daughter…

 Grieving parents find their lives remain somewhere on the “less normal” end of the spectrum.
 After all, normal ends when a child dies before their parent.
 Normal questions like “how many kids do you have?” become a choice of uncomfortable confessions or half-truths.
 New acquaintances are met uneasily, life’s details carefully guarded so as not to ruin a party.
 When suicide is involved, things feel even less normal.

 The “less normal” end of the spectrum can feel lonely quite a lot of the time.
-Hopefully this blog will alleviate some of that loneliness for people whose lives have been touched by loss and suicide.
+By sharing my story I hope to alleviate some of that loneliness for myself and others who have experienced similar loss.
 At the end of each post, there is a comments section.
 Please feel free to share thoughts, perspectives and stories.

 I wish this weren’t my “home”, but it is.